 Admissions Programs for Undergraduate Students

 Some Early Action candidates will be deferred until the admissions office has reviewed all first-year applicants for fall admission.
-Deferred applications are automatically reviewed again and decisions are generally released by late February/early March.
-Early Action candidates may also be denied admission and do not have the option of reapplying for entry as a regular decision candidate.
-Early Action applicants may also be offered the wait list or spring semester (Spring Start) admission after review is complete in late February/early March.
+Deferred applications are automatically reviewed again and decisions are generally released by the end of March.
+Early Action candidates may also be denied admission and do not have the option of reapplying for entry to the same semester.

-Students may apply as first-year degree-seeking students by January 15 for consideration for fall semester entrance.
-Students who complete their application for admission will be notified of an admissions decision by late February/early March.
-Regular decision applicants who are not admitted into the fall semeser may be denied admission, offered spring semester (Spring Start) admission, or offered a place on the waiting list.
+Regular Decision Students may apply as first-year degree-seeking students by January 15 for consideration for fall semester entrance.
+Students who complete their application for admission will be notified of an admissions decision by late March.
+Regular decision applicants may be denied admission or offered a place on the waiting list.

 New England resident students enrolling in an approved program are charged 175% of in-state tuition.

-For a full listing of eligible UVM programs and policies, visit the New England Board of Higher Education website.
+For a full listing of programs and policies, visit the New England Board of Higher Education website.